Expanded Access

-To support Duke physicians interested in obtaining expanded access to investigational drugs for individual patients, Duke University Hospital (DUH) and Duke University School of Medicine (SOM) have teamed up to provide a resource that assists physicians throughout the entire process, including support in each of the following areas:
+To support Duke physicians interested in obtaining expanded access to investigational drugs, Duke University Hospital (DUH) and Duke University School of Medicine (SOM) have teamed up to provide a no-cost resource that assists physicians with the process, including institutional and regulatory approval processes.
+The services provided for expanded access requests are described in detail below.
+If you are interested in using the service, please complete the survey which best aligns with your request.

 Individual Patient IND Request Survey